Table of contents

 - The algorithm is programmed for spaced repetition.

-- Best when we forget a little bit, and it requires strength to recall information
+- It is best when we forget a little bit, and it requires strength to recall information

 📌 Other effective studying methods that help millions of students daily